 Supporting local authors in the Greensboro area

-The first annual “Writers Meet Readers” O.Henry Book Fair will be held here at the O.Henry Hotel on Sunday, January 26, from 4-6 PM.
+The second annual “Writers Meet Readers” O.Henry Book Fair will be held at the O.Henry Hotel on Saturday, February 21, from 1-3 PM.
 It will feature 20 local writers all with recently published books.
 Presented by the UNCG MFA Writing Program, the event will be hosted by O.Henry Magazine’s editor and New York Times best-selling author Jim Dodson.
 Each writer will be selling, signing and talking about their latest works.

 The Book Fair is named for Greensboro’s most famous writer, William Sydney Porter (O.Henry), and sponsored by the hotel and magazine by the same name.
-It will be held on the recently renovated Terrace Level at our hotel.
 There is no admission fee.
 For more information, call 336-334-5459.

 Sampling of the Authors & Their Works

 Martin Arnold’s work has been published in Best New Poets 2012, Verse Daily, Carolina Quarterly, Greensboro Review and elsewhere.
 The father of two young boys, he teaches in the English Department at Guilford College.
 Earthquake Owner’s Manual won the first annual Unicorn Press First Book Contest, based out of Greensboro.

 John Batchelor: Chefs of the Mountains